chinge55/chinge55.github.io/_posts/2023-10-14-bioinformatics.markdown

 **Background**

+How are diseases caused ? <br>
+How do drugs work in our body ? <br>
+Let's try to answer that and take baby steps in how we can design medicinal drugs.

 For now, we care about only two things: proteins and ligands.
 They play crucial roles in various biological processes and we are interested in their interaction.
 In simpler terms, think of protein like a big thing that is responsible for biological processes in our body.
 A ligand can bind with the protein and change the working of that protein.
 Due to that, we can get a new disease or we can be cured of new diseases.

 *So, we are interested in how a protein and a ligand interact with each other.
 But what is a protein and what is a ligand, structurally ?*